 The immune system of marine vertebrates is a rapidly advancing area of interest, both in the basic components of the immune system as well as the development of immunodiagnostic reagents.
 Baseline information on the immune system of pinniped species is critical to any future field assessment of immunocompetence.
 The lack of baseline information on the immune system of the harbor seal population in Europe hindered assessment of the role of pollution-induced immunosuppression in the phocid distemper virus outbreak of 1988 (Dietz et al., 1989a; Vos and Luster, 1989).
 Studies of levels of immunoglobulins and of isotypes of those immunoglobulins have been reported for a few species of pinnipeds.
-Cavagnolo and Vedros (1979) evaluated IgG, IgM and IgA levels in sera and colostrums of adult and immature northern fur seals (Callorhinus ursinus), finding low immunoglobulin levels in the sera of pups during the first four months of life.
+Cavagnolo and Vedros (1979) evaluated IgG, IgM, and IgA levels in sera and colostrums of adult and immature northern fur seals (Callorhinus ursinus), finding low immunoglobulin levels in the sera of pups during the first four months of life.
 Baker (1984) found similar results for overall gamma globulin levels in grey seal (Halichoreus grypus) pups.
 Carter et al. (1990) measured specific immunoglobulin isotype levels in sera and colostrums of the grey seal.
 Ross et al. (1993) evaluated IgG levels in the harbor seal, and also evaluated lymphocyte function in this species by measuring responsiveness to a T-cell mitogen.
-A number of reports have appeared describing ELISA's or other immunoassays measuring pinniped antibody levels against canine distemper virus (e.g. Dietz, et al., 1989b; Carter, et al., 1990; Bengston, et al., 1991; King, et al., 1993).
+A number of reports have appeared describing enzyme-linked immunosorbent assay ELISAs or other immunoassays measuring pinniped antibody levels against canine distemper virus (e.g. Dietz, et al., 1989b; Carter, et al., 1990; Bengston, et al., 1991; King, et al., 1993).
 It is of note that some of the latter studies utilized antibodies specific for canine immunoglobulins to measure pinniped immunoglobulins, with which they cross-react.
-In assays such as the ELISA's mentioned above that require the use of anti-immunoglobulin indicator antibodies it is generally available for most species of pinnipeds.
+In assays such as the ELISAs mentioned above that require the use of anti-immunoglobulin indicator antibodies it is generally preferable to utilize species-specific antisera when available, but such antisera are not readily available for most species of pinnipeds.
+We are in the process of developing antisera that is specific to harbor seals.
+All of the samples that are being collected for the captive and rehabilitated seals will also be analyzed for immunoglobulins once the assay is developed.